-A few years ago I was reading an article in the business section of our local newspaper about a new Search Engine name CUIL (pronounced Cool).
+A number of years ago I remember reading an article in the business section of our local newspaper about a new Search Engine name CUIL (pronounced Cool).
 I already knew about CUIL, because I had noticed that it had just recently indexed the PJM Consulting website.
 One of their claimed differentiating factors was that they’ve their search index was twice as large as Google’s is.
 In addition, they believed that they had improved the ranking algorithms, and they also present the results in a different way.
-The results offered fewer results per page, but more comprehensive information on each site, and often included a photo or other graphic.
+The results offered fewer results per page, but more comprehensive information on each site, and often included a photo or other graphic image.
 The premise of the article was that it could have a chance to be a real competitor vs. Google, or at least Yahoo and Microsoft for market share in the huge search business.
 The founders had impressive pedigrees and came from Google on the technical side.

 While the article gave credence to the possibility of CUIL being a potentially serious competitor to Google, Yahoo and MS, it also pointed out that quite a few companies have attempted to enter this fray, creating barely a blip in search engine market share to date.

 I took a quick peek at CUIL at the time–the presentation was definitely different and possibly superior for some tastes.
 But in my quick look I wasn’t terribly impressed with the relevancy of the search results.
 No matter how you present the data, the relevancy of the results is paramount in search.
 I stuck with Google, as it appears just about everyone did.